Kokang: Independence, civil conflict and Communist control, 1948–1989

-Myanmar National Democratic Alliance Army, 1989-2009
+Myanmar National Democratic Alliance Army, 1989–2009

-In 1989 Peng Jiasheng's Myanmar National Democratic Alliance Army (MNDAA) took control of the region.
-A ceasefire between the group and the Tatmadaw was signed in the same year, the area controlled by MNDAA was assigned as the autonomous "First Special Region" of Shan State (缅甸掸邦第一特区; မြန်မာနိုင်ငံ ရှမ်းပြည်နယ်အထူးဒေသ (၁)).
+In 1989, following the CPB's disintegration, Peng Jiasheng's forces reorganised as the Myanmar National Democratic Alliance Army (MNDAA) and took formal control of the region.
+A ceasefire between the MNDAA and the Tatmadaw was signed the same year, under which the MNDAA-controlled area was recognised as the autonomous "First Special Region" of Shan State (缅甸掸邦第一特区; မြန်မာနိုင်ငံ ရှမ်းပြည်နယ်အထူးဒေသ (၁)).

-In 2003, a ban on the opium poppy came into effect.
+In 2003, a ban on opium poppy cultivation came into effect across the special region.

-The 2008 Myanmar Constitution defines Kokang as a self-administered zone.
-Kongyan Township and Laukkai Township aka Laukkaing Township are grouped together to form Kokang Self-Administered Zone, which replaced the "First Special Region".
+Myanmar's 2008 constitution redefined Kokang as a self-administered zone.
+Kongyan Township and Laukkai Township, also known as Laukkaing Township, were grouped together to form the Kokang Self-Administered Zone, replacing the "First Special Region" designation.

-In 2009, the Tatmadaw asked that the MNDAA become a border guard under the army's direction.
-The MNDAA refused, and the armed forces ousted the group and took over the region.
+In 2009, the Tatmadaw demanded that the MNDAA reorganise as a Border Guard Force under army direction.
+The MNDAA refused, and the Myanmar military ousted the group from power and assumed control of the region.

 2009 Kokang conflict

-In August 2009, Kokang was the site of a violent conflict, the Kokang incident, between junta forces and various ethnic armies.
-As a result of the conflict the MNDAA lost control of the area and as many as 30,000 refugees fled to Yunnan province in neighboring China.
+In August 2009, Kokang was the site of a violent confrontation, the 2009 Kokang incident, between Tatmadaw-aligned forces and the MNDAA.
+The conflict ended in the MNDAA's loss of control over the area, with as many as 30,000 refugees fleeing across the border into Yunnan province, China.

 2015 Kokang offensive

-On 17 February 2015 Myanmar president Thein Sein declared a state of emergency and a three-month period of martial law in Kokang in response to fighting between government troops and the Myanmar National Democratic Alliance Army (MNDAA), a Kokang insurgent group.
+On 17 February 2015, Myanmar president Thein Sein declared a state of emergency and a three-month period of martial law in Kokang in response to renewed fighting between government forces and the MNDAA.

-2023 Kokang conflict
+2023–2024 Kokang conflict

-In November 2023, the MNDAA began encircling and attacking Laukkai as part of Operation 1027, a joint effort by the Three Brotherhood Alliance coalition during the renewed civil war following the 2021 Myanmar coup d'état.

-The MNDAA successfully encircled and captured Laukkai, the capital of the Kokang Self-Administered Zone, with key victories in Chinshwehaw and other strategic border towns, leading to the surrender of the Tatmadaw's military and Border Guard Forces in Laukkai by December 26, ultimately securing control of the city by December 28.
+In November 2023, the MNDAA began encircling and attacking Laukkai as part of Operation 1027, a coordinated offensive by the Three Brotherhood Alliance during the renewed civil war following the 2021 Myanmar coup d'état.
+The MNDAA encircled and captured Laukkai, the capital of the Kokang Self-Administered Zone, securing key victories in Chinshwehaw and other strategic border towns; the Tatmadaw's forces and allied Border Guard Forces surrendered in Laukkai by 26 December 2023, with the MNDAA securing full control of the city two days later.

-2025
+2025 - Present

-In September 2025, China sentenced 16 members of the Ming family (formerly headed by Ming Xuechang), a transnational crime syndicate from Kokang to death.
-They had built multiple scam factories with scammers obtained through human trafficking, held in prison like compounds.
-They also engaged online gambling, drug trafficking and organized prostitution.
+In September 2025, China sentenced 16 members of the Ming family, a transnational crime syndicate based in Kokang and formerly headed by Ming Xuechang, to death.
+The syndicate had operated multiple scam factories staffed by trafficked workers held in prison-like compounds, alongside online gambling, drug trafficking and organised prostitution operations.